EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Once the connection has been established with our `netcat` listener we can navigate to the `Administrator`'s desktop to get the flag.
+Once the connection has been established with our listener we can navigate to this user's desktop directory to get the flag.

 ```
 ╭─root@kali ~